 What Are Some of the Threats That the Galapagos Currently Face?

-Global warming and its large-scale impact is felt in the Galapagos the same way its felt across the rest of the world.
+Global warming and its large-scale impact are felt in the Galapagos the same way it felt across the rest of the world.
 However, wildlife and nature face other, more localized threats as well.
-These other threats include habitat loss and fragmentation due to farming, construction or pollution.
+These other threats include habitat loss and fragmentation due to farming, construction, or pollution.
 Introduced species act as predators and compete with the endemic and native life for resources.
-Introduction of viruses and bacteria act as agents of infection.
+The introduction of viruses and bacteria act as agents of infection.
 Hunting and illegal fishing do still happen even though they are prohibited.
 Population growth and increased tourism also affect the well-being of the islands, which is why the Galapagos National Park regulations exist.